CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 - `text-port` limits output to a particular host and port; this option requires a `hostname`
 - `tx`, `rx` limits output to the transmit or receive values, respectively

+{{<expand "Example show interface-stats commands">}}

-This example shows the statistics for all interfaces on all devices.
+The following example shows statistics for all interfaces on all devices:

 ```
 cumulus@switch:~$ netq show interface-stats